 Next, layer the cucumber slices over the cream cheese.

-These are perfect for a summertime lunch, brunch or a picnic outing.
-I made the sandwich rolls in the photos to take to the beach in Malibu last week!
+These cucumber and cream cheese sandwich rolls are perfect for a summertime lunch, brunch or a picnic outing.
+I made the cucumber pinwheels you see in the photos to take to the beach in Malibu last week!